Arju-nM/Selenium/webScraping.md

 <br/>Extracting the text<br/>
 <br/>![](https://github.com/Arju-nM/Selenium-with-Python/blob/master/Images/picture6.png)
 <br/>
 So I extract data from h3 class, and append it to a list.
 The data extracted in the example discussed here, is **Leonardo DiCaprio - IMDb**.
-I remove the part after **"-"** by spliting the string using delimiter.
+I remove the part after **"-"** by splitting the string using delimiter.